KareemDabbour/dotk_interpreter/README.md

 ### Indexing
 Arrays in `Dot-K` can be indexed much like in Python *_without slices_*.
-For example, indexing can be done with negative numbers (`-1 referring to the end of the array`).
+For example, indexing can be done with negative numbers (`-1 referring to the last element of the array`).

 More array examples can be seen in `examples/arrays.k`